vitalets/playwright-network-cache/README.md

     }
   });

-  // click add cat button
+  // ...click add cat button
-  // assert there are 4 cats on the page
+  // ...assert there are 4 cats on the page

   await cacheRoute.GET('/api/cats', {
     modify: async (route, response) => {